Sports Therapy

 - Your insurance company pays a percentage of each visit.
 For example, you may only have to pay 10 to 20 percent of the cost of each visit.

-- Your insurance company covers the cost of rehab for a certain amount of sessions.
-Once you have exceeded that amount you will pay out of pocket or will need to return to your healthcare provider to show that continued sports therapy is necessary for your medical health.
+- Your insurance company covers the cost of rehab for several sessions.
+Once you have exceeded that amount, you will pay out of pocket or need to return it to your healthcare provider to show that continued sports therapy is necessary for your medical health.